blancosilva/blancosilva.github.io/_posts/2014-11-05-Menger-Sponges.md

 2. Repeat this process on each of these 20 cubes.
 We are left with 400 smaller cubes.
 3. Repeat again (8,000 cubes), and again (160,000 cubes), and again (3,200,000 cubes), ...

-After three steps of this process we already observe an elegant geometrical marvel.
+After three steps of this process we already observe an elegant geometrical wonder.

 <p style="text-align:center;"><img src="https://farm7.staticflickr.com/6227/6315682009_3f42068116_n_d.jpg" style="width:75%; border:2px solid black;"><br /><a href="https://www.flickr.com/photos/rougeux/sets/72157621702780335/">Level 3 Menger Sponge folded with <em>Post-its</em></a><br/>(Copyright)  All rights reserved by <a href="https://www.flickr.com/photos/rougeux/">Nick Rogeux</a></p>